anandmurugesan/home/index.md

   - [Why votes are (not) for sale?
 Evidence from an Institutional Discontinuity in Southern India](https://events.ceu.edu/2025-02-26/brownbag-seminar-why-votes-are-not-sale-evidence-institutional-discontinuity-southern), with J-R Tyran
   - Fighting Cash-for-Votes: Information Interventions, with J-R Tyran
-  - Voters' Dilemma, with Thiagu Ranganathan and J-R Tyran
+  - Voters' Dilemma, with T. Ranganathan and J-R Tyran

 [Voice and Vote: Measuring democratic resilience](https://homepage.univie.ac.at/jean-robert.tyran/wwtf.html), with Jean-Robert Tyran
 <!--  Emotions in Politics, with [Jorg Matthes](https://advertisingresearch.univie.ac.at/team/joerg-matthes/), Ruta Kaskeleviciute and Jean-Robert Tyran -->